dfaroughy/BiBMiner/README.md

 }
 ```

-or from an arxiv preprint number:
+or a arxiv preprint number:

 ```python
 cite=get_bibtex('hep-ph/9905221')